exerro/eggli/README.md

 implementing similar functionality, or used to simplify common tasks.
 For example, there's a method to produce a cube mesh complete with UVs and per-face colours, as well as a helper that simplifies shader compilation.

+As well as simpler utilities, this package adds things like an FXAA implementation.

 ### GL contexts